eapg/EA_RESTAURANT/README.md

   * - Run the script that you want to run under chosen environment.
 ### Running tests

-This project is using [unittest](https://docs.python.org/3/library/unittest.html) for testing.
+This project is using [unittest](https://docs.python.org/3/library/unittest.html) for testing:
+* In order to set enviroment to run test:
+  * create a test database example: `ea_restaurant_test`
+  * set in console test ENV using `set ENV=test`
+  * run migrations in test database using `alembic upgrade head`

 To run tests just  run `python -m unittest discover --pattern=*_test.py`

 This project is using [coverage](https://coverage.readthedocs.io/en/latest/index.html) for coverage.
 To run test coverage just run the commands: